What to Do When Your Fundraiser Stalls

 - Follow organizations that are related to your cause.
 For example, if you’re raising money for breast cancer, follow breast cancer organizations that you could reach out to for advice.

-- Follow marketing and crowdfunding experts on Facebook and Twitter for tips on how to use social media to best promote your campaign.
+- Follow marketing and crowdfunding experts on Facebook and Twitter for tips on how to use social media to best promote your fundraiser.

-- Use a hashtag for your campaign so that when it’s continually used on social media, it will link to your campaign posts and people will start to recognize it as being associated with your fundraiser.
+- Use a hashtag for your fundraiser so that when it’s continually used on social media, it will link to your fundraiser posts and people will start to recognize it as being associated with your fundraiser.

-For additional tips, see our article Using Social Media to Promote Your Fundraiser.
+For additional tips, see our article on social media fundraising tips.

-Great tips to keep the campaign momentum going
+Great tips to keep the fundraiser momentum going

 1. Ask for advice